sqreen/go-agent/examples/gcp-app-engine/README.md

    $ gcloud builds submit --config=cloudbuild.yaml .
    ```

-1. Get your Sqreen credentials from our dashboard at https://my.sqreen.com/new-application#golang-agent
+1. Create the application on our dashboard and get its credentials at <https://my.sqreen.com/new-application>

 1. Deploy the previously built docker image to Google App Engine flexible
    environment: